brandendupont-mcw/second-cms/src/documentation-pages/filing_charging.md

 <br>

-\[Though violent crime - as defined by the Colorado Prosecutorial Dashboards project - is relatively stable since 2017, some violent offenses recently have increased.
+hough violent crime - as defined by the Colorado Prosecutorial Dashboards project - is relatively stable since 2017, some violent offenses recently have increased.
 In 2021 the Denver DA's Office filed 72 homicide cases including 58 Murder in the First Degree cases, 4 Manslaughter cases, and 10 vehicular homicide cases.In addition, in 2021 the Denver DA's Office filed 96 Attempted First Degree Murder cases.
-We will continue to monitor this indicator closely.]
+We will continue to monitor this indicator closely.

 <br>

 <br>

-\* Each case is represented once, by the top charge filed.
+\\* Each case is represented once, by the top charge filed.
-\* Warrants are excluded (for all cases identified as a warrant).
+\\* Warrants are excluded (for all cases identified as a warrant).
-\* Cases do not map directly to criminal incidents.
+\\* Cases do not map directly to criminal incidents.
 One incident can result in multiple arrests and cases – or multiple incidents could result in the arrest and prosecution of a single individual.
-\* For definitions of <a href="/technical-notes#chargetype">charge types</a> included in the dashboard, see the full list in Technical Notes.
+\\* For definitions of <a href="/technical-notes#chargetype">charge types</a> included in the dashboard, see the full list in Technical Notes.